Eliyahu Zini: Political stance

 In an article published on 12 August 1995 in the newspaper "Aleh," Zini wrote: "An ordinance of evacuation of civilian settlements is not only an illegal ordinance, but also an ordinance that assists the enemy...
 Any ordinance that assists the enemy...
 Any order of evacuation will be considered as carrying out the job of the enemy who desires the execution of this ordinance."

 Zini opposed the statements of Rabbi Elazar Shach and the halakhic rulings of Rabbi Ovadia Yosef regarding the giving up of settlements in the West Bank and Gaza.
 He published a pamphlet entitled "Erets Hemdatenu" in which he argued that the sources cited by Rabbi Yosef to prove the permissibility of returning settlements in fact prove the opposite.

 Following the 2006 Lebanon War, Zini wrote:

 One conclusion presents itself immediately, and that is the obligation that falls upon this wonderful generation, which managed with a high hand this battle with supreme dedication the likes of which we have not seen in 2000 years, to throw in history's trash bin this government, which is entirely a collection of scraps collected by a collector of weak politicians ready to [do] anything, a tyrannical collector who crushed in his path all ethical values and all national values, all to save his skin in the justice system which—as in the statement of former commander-in-chief Bugi Yaalon—apparently does not know mercy other than with its friends and friends of friends.

 Prior to the 2009 Israeli election, Zini wrote: "At least two goals must stand before our eyes in these elections: The first, support for those who defend the Torah and the Jewish identity, and the second, support for all those who defend the land of Israel and oppose with all their might a chain of terrible concessions that have already brought about enough bloodshed and enough disasters for the entire Israeli reality."
 He recommended voting for The Jewish Home party or the National Union and was careful to note that "these matters are not the opinion of the other institution at which I work."

+In June 2026, Zini criticized a ceasefire agreement with the Lebanese government, asserting, "all of Lebanon belongs to us."
+He questioned Israeli ministers, asking, "Are you normal?
+You are giving up the inheritance of our ancestors on what basis?".